Old-Fashioned Vintage Christmas Candy Recipes

 New Christmas Traditions

 We’ve moved back to Northern Utah and will spend the holidays with our dear family and friends.
-We’ve missed them so much, and it will be good to get back together now and for all future special holidays and other special activities.
+We’ve missed them so much, and it is so good to get back together now and for all future special holidays and other special activities.

-Mark and I have lived with our daughter and her family for three years.
+Mark and I have lived with, and now live near, our daughter and her family for over four years.
 Our home took longer than expected to build.
-We now have our kitchen.
+We now have our own kitchen and enjoy cooking our favorite recipes.
 It’s so fun to have everything finally organized so we can cook, chop, and bake our favorite foods and treats again!
 Here’s a glimpse of my kitchen/living room combination.

-Remember, we only have 1000 square feet.
+Remember, we have a little over 1000 square feet.
 We don’t have room for a kitchen table; we have four barstools, only one couch, and two ottomans.
-It’s cozy, but we love having our own space.
-This is where I will make recipes for my blog and so much more.
+It’s cozy, we love having our own space, and it’s so easy to keep clean.
+This is where I make recipes for my blog and so much more.
+Of all the places we’ve lived over our 56-year marriage, this is my favorite kitchen.
+I’ve got nice deep drawers below the countertops, making it easy to find things when needed.

-I hope you find the following recipes as fun to make and eat as our family.
-As you make them, be sure to take stock of what is needed, how many ingredients you have readily available, and which ones you had to make a special trip to the store to buy so you could complete the recipe.
-It’s a great time to evaluate your pantry inventory and replenish what is missing.
+I hope you find the following recipes as fun to make and eat as our family does.
+As you make them, be sure to take stock of what is needed, how many ingredients you have readily available, and which ones you had to make a quick trip to the store to buy items to complete the recipe.
+It’s a great time to evaluate your pantry inventory and replenish what’s missing.
 That’s all part of being prepared, not just for the holidays but for emergencies, too.

 Kitchen Items You May Need: